learn-co-curriculum/phase-1-defining-frontend-web-programming/README.md

 ## Learning Goals

 - Define web programming
-- Contrast web page versus web application
+- Contrast web pages versus web applications
-- Identify reference example: "Liking on social media"
+- Identify a reference example: "Liking on social media"
 - Identify the "Three Pillars of Web Programming"

 ## Introduction

 The phrase "Front-End Web Programming" is used in different ways by different people.
-In this lesson, we're going to choose a definition of "web programming" and show an example that demonstrates the different parts of "web programming", so that we know our objective for the next set of lessons.
+In this lesson, we're going to choose a definition of "web programming" and show an example that demonstrates Flatiron's "three pillars" of web programming.
+We will explore each of those pillars in detail in upcoming lessons.

 ## What Exactly Does "Web Programming" Mean Anyway?

 Web programming, at its heart, is:

-* Creating documents with HTML and styling/positioning the document's content with CSS
+- Creating documents with HTML and styling/positioning the documents' content with CSS
-* Using JavaScript to provide interactivity
+- Using JavaScript to provide interactivity
-* Using JavaScript to notify remote servers
+- Using JavaScript to notify remote servers

 ## Web Page vs. Web Application

 When a web page has a lot of JavaScript code, the page feels closer to a computer application, so some people may call it a "**web application**."
-However, it's worth noting that there is no _**clear distinction**_ between a "web page" and a "web application."
+However, it's worth noting that there is _**no clear distinction**_ between a "web page" and a "web application."
 For instance, there's no rule like "When there are three or more actions it's a web application!"
 Different people draw the boundary differently.
 More or less, we call a web page an "application" when it feels "rich."

-## Identify Reference Example: Liking on Social Media
+## Identify a Reference Example: Liking on Social Media

 As we move through the rest of this material, we're going to use _one, tiny_ interaction as our shared or "reference" example.